 How to Improve Muscular Endurance

-Like anything you want to improve, the best way to boost your muscular endurance is to test it, using progressive overload.
+Like anything you want to improve, the best way to build muscular endurance is to test it, using progressive overload.

 If you want to get stronger, you need to lift progressively heavier things.

-To improve muscular endurance, you need to do more reps and increase the time your muscles are under stress.
+Improving muscular endurance means you need to do more reps and increase the time your muscles are under stress.

 You'll want to focus on high-rep sets, decreasing the amount of weight in order to hammer out more volume (i.e. sets and reps).